 You can also breathe a fresh wind into the meeting, such as getting them on a play-and-learn session or presents a funny video of you cheering on their latest milestones.
 Not every meeting needs to be formal, and you don’t always have to be an earnest boss!

 Last but not least, give out clear delegation at the end of the meeting and note it down carefully.
 It’s your job to keep track of the progress anyway, so keep it in a way that’s convenient the most to you.
 By strategically dividing the amount of work to specific persons, not only the whole performance becomes transparent and effective, but the conflicts will be minimised as well.

 Prepare a good plan

 It’s exhilarating to go with a flow.
 You are free to confront unexpected adversities, strengthens your flexibility, and figures many mind-bending things out from the middle of nowhere.
-It’s the most thrilling journey when not knowing what’s waiting ahead: just like you are on a real-deal roller coaster.
-High risks, high returns they said.

 But as a project manager: a leader of a considerable number of people, a trustworthy partner to the customers, a representative of the company, lots of factors shall be contemplated before you hop on a freewheeling ride.

 The work scope of a PM, take simple, is to bridge the gap between the company and the customers as well as the customers and the developers.
 Therefore, achieving satisfaction from all three parties is the ultimate goal while you’re a PM.
 In other words, you are the servant of the three of them.
 Therefore, it’s not up to you to decide the number of risks you are going to take – it’s theirs.
 And often time, they would all agree that the risks you and them carry along are too high for anything intuitive.
 Play it safe enough with some touches of over-the-top and rebellion is the more optimal choice to keep everyone happy.